prnicolas/ScalaML_2nd_Edition/README.md

 <h3 id="installation">Installation</h3>
 The installation and build workflow is described in the following diagram:<br>
 <img src="images/8742OS_installation.png" alt="Installation and build"><br>
-<b>Eclipse</b>
+<b>Eclipse & IntelliJ IDEA</b>
-The Scala for Machine Learning library is compatible with IntelliJ IDEA 2.15-2.17 and Eclipse Scala IDE 3.0 & 4.0<br>
+The Scala for Machine Learning library is compatible with IntelliJ IDEA 2016 & 2017 and Eclipse Scala IDE 4.0<br>
 Specify link to the source in <i>Project/properties/Java Build Path/Source</i>.
 The two links should be <i>project_name/src/main/scala</i> and <i>project_name/src/test/scala</i><br>
 Add the jars required to build and execute the code within Eclipse <i>Project/properties/Java Build Path/Add External Jars</i>as declared in the <i>project_name/.classpath</i><br>
 Update the JVM heap parameters in eclipse.ini file as <i>-Xms512m -Xmx8192m</i> or the maximum allowed on your specific machine.